 What to Consider When Purchasing a Buckwheat Pillow

-For most people, the biggest draw for buckwheat pillows is their ease of adjustment.
+For most people, the biggest draw for buckwheat pillows is how easy the are to adjust.
 Hulls can be added or removed to change how thick and supportive the pillow feels, and most brands offer bulk hull shipments at reasonable prices when you need to refresh your fill.
-Expect to pay about $5 to $15 per pound for extra hulls.

 Rather than relying on claims and assertions from buckwheat pillow sellers, we recommend focusing on the following factors instead.